-Getting out of tax debt can seem impossible, especially if you owe the Internal Revenue Service a large amount of money.
-Fortunately, there are several different ways that you can pay off your tax debt, including something known as an offer in compromise.
+Getting out of back taxes can seem impossible, especially if you owe the Internal Revenue Service a large amount of money.
+Fortunately, there are several different ways that you can pay off your back taxes, including something known as an offer in compromise.

-Essentially, an offer in compromise is a way that you can settle your tax debt to the IRS for less than the amount that you owe, making it easier for you to pay off your tax burden.
-Not every taxpayer is eligible for a tax relief solution, however, and even if you do qualify, having your offer accepted can be difficult.
-Here are a few things that you need to know about a Virginia offer in compromise if you’re interested in using this tax relief solution.
+Essentially, an offer in compromise is a way that you can settle your back taxes to the IRS for less than the amount that you owe, making it easier for you to pay off your tax burden.
+Not every taxpayer is eligible for a back tax assistance solution, however, and even if you do qualify, having your offer accepted can be difficult.
+Here are a few things that you need to know about a Virginia offer in compromise if you’re interested in using this back tax assistance solution.

-If you’re interested in resolving your tax debt with an offer in compromise, you first need to determine if you are qualify for this solution.
+If you’re interested in resolving your back taxes with an offer in compromise, you first need to determine if you are qualify for this solution.
 Taxpayers can qualify for an offer in compromise in three primary ways:

 Image via Flickr by verchmarco

-In most cases, taxpayers make an offer in compromise because they simply don’t have the money to pay off their debt, making it uncollectible.
+In most cases, taxpayers make an offer in compromise because they simply don’t have the money to pay off their back taxes, making it uncollectible.
 If you want to make an offer due to non-collectibility, you should be prepared for the IRS to fully examine your finances.
-In addition to examining your income and expenses, the IRS will research your assets to see if there’s anything you could sell, such as a car or home, to pay off your tax debt.
+In addition to examining your income and expenses, the IRS will research your assets to see if there’s anything you could sell, such as a car or home, to pay off your back taxes.

-An offer in compromise should generally be your last resort for paying off your tax debt.
+An offer in compromise should generally be your last resort for paying off your back taxes.
 If you do have the ability to make some payments to the IRS, requesting an installment agreement is usually the better solution.
 On the other hand, if paying the IRS would make it impossible for you to cover your living expenses, an offer in compromise may be your best choice.

 Preparing your offer in compromise can be very complicated.
 A variety of documents need to be filled out and submitted, and you will also need to determine what type of payment solution is right for you.
 IRS Form 656 is the first document that you’ll need when making an offer in compromise.
 On this form, you will make your actual offer, meaning the settled amount that you are proposing to the IRS.